Active Substance: voriconazole

 Pharmacotherapeutic Group: Antimycotics for systemic use

-Voriconazole, is a broad spectrum, triazole antifungal agent and is indicated as follows:
+Voriconazole, is a broad spectrum, triazole antifungal agent and is indicated in adults and children aged 2 years and above as follows:

 - treatment of invasive aspergillosis;